 I left the dormitories a happy man.
 My car wasn’t overly full and I will end up saving a lot of money over the next year on the frivolous things of society and that …… is the entire point.
-The oil and balsamic vinegar will last, the can goods can get me through a few shopping trips, the laundry detergent is a necessity and everything else found that day is just going to get a reprieve from trash hell and extend their usefulness.
-The vacuum is not quality, and printer has limited ink available, they are temporary things.
-The rug and sweatpants will stick around, and the hat will be enjoyed by my son, but for me as a Dumpster Archeologist, it is the story of a diary and strange artwork that will become a part of the Dumpster Archeology Story.
+The oil and balsamic vinegar will last, the can goods can get me through a few shopping trips, the laundry detergent is a necessity and everything else found that day is just going to get a reprieve from trash hell and extend their usefulness, these are temporary things.
+The rug and sweatpants will stick around, and the hat will be enjoyed by my son, but for me as a Dumpster Archeologist, it is the story of a diary* and strange artwork that will become a part of the Dumpster Archeology Story. (*Stage manager’s diary)

 Each year across America, from West Philly to the University of Nevada in Reno, I have dumpster dived the local campuses.
 My first was in Tampa, as me and my friends looked for chairs, mini-fridges and notebooks.
 Every campus is different in it’s offerings.
 University of New Mexico in Albuquerque had the least waste of any school and the International Students of Washington University in St Louis the most wasteful.